Quick Answer

 The Bottom Line

-A good feng shui floor plan usually feels readable the moment you enter.
+A good feng shui floor plan feels readable the moment you enter.
 The entry is clear, the bed is protected, the living area is anchored, and the main rooms know their job.